TonbridgeMakerSpace/TonbridgeMakerSpace.github.io/content/posts/meetup-002.md

 **27th July, 2023,  Then Nelson Arms, Tonbridge  - from 7.30pm**

+## All are welcome

-We are always happy to new faces, if you have an interest in tinkering/crafting/making/breaking things, then we would love to see you at one of our meetups!
+We are always happy to see new faces, if you have an interest in tinkering/crafting/making/breaking things, then we would love to see you at one of our meetups!